racket/racket7/pkgs/expander/README.txt

    "run/" or "extract/" is allowed.)

- * The runtime implementation of the expander must not itself use any syntax objects as provided by the Racket implementation used to compile the expander.
+ * The runtime implementation of the expander must not itself use any syntax objects or syntax function as provided by the Racket implementation used to compile the expander.
 That means, for example, that the contract system cannot be used in the implementation of the expander, since the contract system manages some information with syntax objects at run time.
 The expander-extraction process double-checks that the expander is independent of its host in this way.

+ * The runtime implementation of the expander can refer (via `#%kernel`) to reader primitives that are to be implemented by the reader that is bundled with the expander.
+The extraction process simply redirects those references to the implemented variants.
+   Beware that adjusting parameters from `#%kernel` will not change the behavior of the bundled reader during bootrstapping of the expander (i.e., for bootstrapping, always refer to the parameters from the implementation in the "read" directory).

 ----------------------------------------